pupil-labs/realtime-python-api/docs/methods/async/connect-to-a-device.md

 # Connect to a Device

-You can find one or multiple devices connected to your local network and connect to them using:
+One of the first steps you need to carry to leverage the API is to connect to one device.
+This library offers you ways to find one or multiple devices connected to your local network.
+See below the different ways to connect to a device:

 === "Discover Devices"